How to create an Ionic 4 app — For beginners

 Hybrid apps have been the sensation in recent years and for a good reason.
 With their ease of development, powerful performance and versatile usage possibility, Hybrid apps beat Native apps at many frontiers.
-Ionic has been in the forefront of Hybrid app development for last few years, and it is just getting better.
-With the release of latest Ionic 4 framework, the overall stability of apps has gone up again.
+Ionic has been at the forefront of Hybrid app development for the last few years, and it is just getting better.
+With the release of the latest Ionic 4 framework, the overall stability of apps has gone up again.

 We have been writing about complex topics in Ionic 4 for a while.
 In this blog post, we’ll read about the basic aspects of an Ionic 4 app and how to create one.

 Ionic is a complete open-source SDK for hybrid mobile app development created by Max Lynch, Ben Sperry and Adam Bradley of Drifty Co. in 2013.
 Ionic provides tools and services for developing hybrid mobile apps using Web technologies like CSS, HTML5, and Sass.
 Apps can be built with these Web technologies and then distributed through native app stores to be installed on devices by leveraging Cordova.

 Ionic is actually another wrapper on top of Cordova.
 Cordova has the basic HTML/CSS/JS → Native capabilities, while Ionic powers neater and powerful layouts and overall app management on top of Cordova

 So, in other words — If you create Native apps in Android, you code in Java.
 If you create Native apps in iOS, you code in Obj-C or Swift.
 Both of these are powerful but complex languages.
 With Cordova (and Ionic) you can write a single piece of code for your app that can run on both iOS and Android (and windows!), that too with the simplicity of HTML, CSS, and JS.

 So what tools do you need for Ionic 4 app development?
 Well, here’s the list

 - NodeJS framework installed — NodeJS is a server framework in JS